Posted on March 29, 2012 in

 Read more »

-No one is immune from the stress of the college admissions process-- one that for some kids (and parents) feels like it really started somehow back in elementary school.
-Is your child's future dependent on what comes in the mail?
+March madness.
+If you have a high school senior that expression takes on a whole new meaning as you wait for the college admission results to come in.
+Is your child's entire future dependent on what comes in the mail (or these days, email)?
 Is there really life beyond the thin envelope?
 At the moment of impact, the answer is no. But after the brief flatline, when it feels like the horizon of your child's future has dropped out of sight for both you and your child, there is a resounding -- yes.
 In this article, parents and teachers can learn how to help kids to put this moment in perspective and see that no matter what happens come April 15th, they have their whole life ahead of them.
-Click here to read this article on Huffington Post.

 Read more »